AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DrawbridgeAnyAngle - Self Explanatory?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DyesPlus - Craft, bundle dyes.
 Added Invisible and Orange dye.
+Total of 28 new colors!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ElectricityPlus - More power from generators.
 Engines, Batteries, Solar cells stack.
 New "power core" item to power banks.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; FarmingPlus - Plant birdnests and beehives for eggs, feathers, and honey.
+3 crops for 1 seed at tier 3 living off the land.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; FuelPlus - Craft stacks of wood or coal into an item that burns for 10 minutes, 60 minutes, or 600 minutes.